phillips109/tax-bash/Formfactory/T22/3Layout/README3.md

 ## The next menu contains the steps you will persue to create the desired .2fo file.

-### Choice 10
-Yhis choice opens up a sub menu that takes you through the steps to create a copy of the form that has a yellow background for data that is drawn by other forms.
-This is a hack to allow the taxpayor to link from one form to another.
-It is not yet fully implemented.

-## Choice 11
-This choice copieis the .2Fo file that is created to the 7App folder to become part of the Tax return.
-This choice displays the pdf view of the form to guide your work

-### Choice 1a
-The background for your form is the jpg image of the form produced in ../../1pdf2jpg.
-This choice will copy this file to your ../Jpg folder.

 ### Choice 1b
 The nomenclature of the lines is determined in ../../2sequence.